adisciple50/NpmSearch2/README.md

 -returns a large dict of all the package details of one package or http 404 error if not found.
 -use try and except to handle this.

+# PREVIOUSE 2to3 CONVERSIONS HAVE FAILED - please the python3 flavour instead called: npmsearch3.